pymike00/tinychat/README.md

 ## If the project is found to be useful, I am considering the following roadmap:

-- 1) Chat history
+1. Chat History
-- 2) Support for local models
+2. Support For Local Models
-- 3) Multimodality
+3. Multimodality

 <br>